About the Doc

 Producer-Director, Dennis Mohr's previous film for TVO was "Disfarmer: A Portrait of America," about the life and work of eccentric depression-era photographer Mike Disfarmer.
 His rediscovered photos caused a collector frenzy in Manhattan and Toronto.
 Mohr, a 20 years veteran of film, television, and new media, has also worked on "The World of Ted Serios," the true story of a hard living ex-bellhop from Chicago, who claimed to be able to project his thoughts onto Polaroid film.
 Mohr also produced the acclaimed feature documentary “Remembering Arthur,” about Canadian filmmaker, Arthur Lipsett, which premiered at the Toronto International Film Festival and the Museum of Modern Art.

-Dennis Mohr Talks about His Previous Doc, DIsfarmer: A Portrait of America
+Martin Lavut and Dennis Mohr on Their Previous Doc, DIsfarmer: A Portrait of America

 Producer, Charlotte Engel has worked in the film & television industry for more than 20 years.
 Prior to building her production company Rock Yenta Productions, Charlotte worked as a Production Executive for CHUM Television, CTV and Bell Media, specializing in factual, reality and performing arts programming.
 Charlotte also worked on arts programming such as Rhombus’ “Yo-Yo Ma’s Bach Cello Suites,” “The Four Seasons,” and “Canadian Brass Christmas Special.”
 Charlotte’s indie film career began with her work on Bruce McDonald's “Highway 61” and Atom Egoyan's “The Adjuster.”